Background pattern

 • If you have high blood pressure.

-• If you or any close relative has high levels of fat in the blood (cholesterol or triglycerides).
+• If you or any of your close relatives have high levels of fat in the blood (cholesterol or triglycerides).

 • If you have migraines, especially migraines with aura.

-• If you have a heart problem (valve disorder, arrhythmia called atrial fibrillation).
+• If you have a heart problem (valve disorder, heart rhythm disturbance called atrial fibrillation).

 • If you have diabetes.

-If you have more than one of these conditions or if any of them are particularly severe, your risk of a blood clot may be increased even further.
+If you have more than one of these conditions or if any of them are particularly severe, the risk of a blood clot may be increased further.

-Drosianelle and Cancer
+Drosianelle and cancer

 What to do if you do not have your period during the pill-free interval